XRPLF/xrpl-dev-portal/gatewayd.md

 *Javascript*
 ```
 //id: integer ID of account to get external accounts from
-//callback: function f(err, accounts) to run on callback
+//callback: function(err, accounts) to run on callback
 gateway.api.listUserExternalAccounts(id, callback);
 ```
 </div>